XiaobiaoDai/NIRPed/README.md

 Contribution Welcome.

-If you encounter any problem, feel free to open an issue.
+If you encounter any problem, feel free to open an issue, or contact me directly via email: 3622@hnsyu.edu.cn/289234100@qq.com

 Correct me if anything is wrong or unclear.